 Welcome to our new chief medical residents who began on June 1, 2021!
 Drs.
 Austin Burkenstock, Anna Owings, Caleb Stanfield, and Ashley Villarreal.

-Dr. Alycia Cleinman, alumni of the internal medicine residency and geriatrics fellowship program, talks about what drew her to Mississippi and what she’s up to now.
+Dr. Seth Jarrell, alumni of the internal medicine residency program, talks about what drew him to Mississippi and what he’s up to now.

 The Carl G. Evers Awards are voted on by the medical school classes and are awarded annually.
 The Department of Medicine has won “best clinical department” 18 of the past 20 years!
 Congratulations to all who were awarded this year!

 When people look back on this year (or as they study our monochrome pictures hanging on the sixth floor wall), most will probably say “Oh, those were the COVID chiefs.”
 While they may be right, it’s a very dubious distinction to say the least.
 COVID-19 has certainly shaped our year in many ways, but we do not feel we let it define our year.
 To us, and to all of program leadership, it was even more important than ever that the education and wellness of our residents not get buried under the service demands the pandemic laid at our feet.